-Level III - Vice President for Academic Affairs
+Level III - Director of Faculty for the area of studies for the course.

+1.Submit the appeal in writing to the Director.

+2. If satisfaction is not reached, the student should proceed to Level IV.

+Level IV - Associate Dean for Learning, Calling, and Career

-- 1. Submit the academic grievance in writing to the Vice President for Academic Affairs or designee. - 2.
-The Vice President for Academic Affairs, after investigation may (a) dismiss the complaint if the grounds for appeal are not met or (b) rule that a grade change is in order. - 3.
-Optionally, the Vice President for Academic Affairs may, within ten days of meeting with the student and faculty member, form a panel of two uninvolved faculty members with whom the Vice President for Academic Affairs will review all appropriate material and rule on the appeal. - a.
-The faculty panel may - i.
-Rule that the grade be changed; - ii.
-Recommend that the instructor revise course and/or grading requirements and re-evaluate the grade; - iii.
-Dismiss the case.
+1. Submit the academic grievance in writing to the Associate Dean.

+2. The Associate Dean, after investigation may (a) dismiss the complaint if the grounds for appeal are not met or (b) rule that a grade change is in order.

+3. Optionally, the Associate Dean may, within ten days of meeting with the student and faculty member, form a panel of two uninvolved faculty members with whom the Associate Dean will review all appropriate material and rule on the appeal. a.
+The faculty panel may

+- i.
+Rule that the grade be changed;

+- ii.
+Recommend that the instructor revise course and/or grading requirements and re-evaluate the grade;

+- iii.
+Dismiss the case